JWock82/Pynite/docs/source/PDelta.rst

 P-(U+03B4) effects can be captured by modeling additional nodes along the members length.
 This forces the analysis to track member internal displacements at the nodes during analysis.
 In most cases only 2 or 3 intermediate nodes are required.
 AISC has published an good engineering journal article discussing this method.

+Pynite can perform perform P-(U+0394) analysis, and with the use of internal nodes P-(U+034F) analysis.
+It's important to note that in Pynite P-(U+0394) and P-(U+034F) effects are not considered for plates.
 The procedure Pynite uses is as follows:

 1. Run a load combination using a simple linear-elastic analysis in order to calculate member axial loads.
 2. Perform tension-only and compression-only iterations.
 If tension/compression-only analysis did not converge, undo the analysis, deactivate/reactivate members as needed, and go back to step 1.